aaronjportland/Evaluating-Estimators/README.md

 ## 8. Documentation (`Results/`)

-Project report with a summary of the analysis and suggested next steps, plus supporting documents on the original 2018 experiment design.
+Project report with a summary of the analysis and suggested next steps.